ADGEfficiency/dsr-rl/notes/9_model_based_rl.md

 Jonathan Hui - Model-based Reinforcement Learning - [blog post](https://medium.com/@jonathan_hui/rl-model-based-reinforcement-learning-3c2b6f0aa323)

+# Temporal difference model (Pong 2018) notes

+Convential wisdom is that model free is less efficient but with the best asymptotic performance, while model based are more efficient but less optimal policies.
+This is due to bias in the dynamics model hurting the policy.

 # Investigating Model Based RL for Continuous Control | Alex Botev - [youtube](https://www.youtube.com/watch?v=1_sYif82CtY)

 Model based RL = we try to learn an environment dynamics model.
 Usually assume we don't have access to the environment except through sampling.